rom1504/img2dataset/README.md

 * png format is lossless
 * webp at quality 100 is lossless
 * same quality scale between formats does not mean same image quality

+## Filtering the dataset

+Whenever feasible, you should pre-filter your dataset prior to downloading.

+If needed, you can use:
+* --min_image_size SIZE : to filter out images with one side smaller than SIZE
+* --max_aspect_ratio RATIO : to filter out images with an aspect ratio greater than RATIO

+When filtering data, it is recommended to pre-shuffle your dataset to limit the impact on shard size distribution.

 ## How to tweak the options